 - 1. An application for admission with all information required. - 2.
-A \$30.00 application fee (non-refundable; must accompany application). - 3.
+A \$35.00 application fee (non-refundable; must accompany application). - 3.
 One copy of all official transcript(s) from previous collegiate work (associate's, bachelor's, master's, and education specialist's), and any transferable graduate credit.
 A minimum GPA of 3.25 is required on master's, or specialist's, degree work from a regionally accredited institution of higher learning. - 4.
 All applicants who have earned an education specialist degree in educational leadership and are seeking the Class AAAA Standard Educator License must provide a photocopy of their Class AAA Standard Educator License issued from the Mississippi Department of Education.
 All applicants who have earned a master's degree in education and are seeking the Class AAAA license must provide a photocopy of their Class AA license.
 Applications will not be processed without this documentation. - 5.
-A standardized test score should be filed with the application.
-Applications without the Graduate Record Exam (GRE) scores on verbal, quantitative, and writing sections will not be processed.
-Official scores must be sent to Mississippi College (Code 1477) directly from Educational Testing Services.
-The candidate must make a composite (verbal and quantitative) score of 1066, or a maximum score of 1600 based on the formula: graduate GPA x 200 + composite GRE score.
-The candidate must earn a minimum score of 4.2 on the analytical writing test.
-A composite score below 850 is not acceptable. - 6.
+Graduate Record Examination (GRE) test scores earned within the last five years must be submitted directly from Educational Testing Services to the Graduate Office.
+Application packets without scores on the verbal, quantitative, and writing sections will not be processed.
+A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score within these ranges on either section and a score of 2.5 on the writing assessment of the GRE General Examination, is required.
+The verbal and quantitative scores will not be combined. - 6.
 A minimum of five (5) years of documented educational experience. - 7.
 A minimum of two (2) years of documented experience in a leadership role. - 8.
 An essay of not more than 750 words on the reasons for seeking the Doctor of Education degree and a summary of personal and professional goals. - 9.
 Three (3) letters of recommendation from professionals who can evaluate the candidate's potential for success as an educational leader. - 10.
 Portfolio of candidate's work as a professional educator.